-The updated total Resources (Indicated and Inferred) is estimated at 410,000 tonnes at a grade of 6.92 g/t gold containing 91,000 ounces of gold (Dec 2020: 335,000 tonnes at 6.59 g/t gold for 71,000 ounces).
-This new Mineral Resource update essentially increased the tonnes, grade and ounces by 22%, 5% and 28% respectively.
+The total Mineral Resources (Indicated and Inferred) are estimated at 411,000 tonnes at a grade of 6.92 g/t gold containing 91,000 ounces.

 There is potential for additional resources at depth.
-A Phase 5 drilling campaign has been completed and results are currently under geological processing for incorporation into future estimates.
+A Phase 5 drilling campaign has been completed, and results are currently under geological processing for incorporation into future estimates.